monirbounadi/minimal-mistakes/_pages/index.md

 I am currently a student at [Stockholm University](https://www.su.se/english/) doing Masters and PhD level coursework in theoretical statistics.
 I also teach mathematical statistics and econometrics at the Departments of Mathematics and Economics at Stockholm University and to former Minister for Finance of Sweden [Anders Borg](https://en.wikipedia.org/wiki/Anders_Borg).
 In addition I asssist Associate Professor [David Seim](http://www.davidseim.com/) and Professor [David Strömberg](http://perseus.iies.su.se/~dstro/) with their research at the Department of Economics at Stockholm University.

-I received my MSc in econometrics from Stockholm University in 2018.
-In 2015 and 2016 I obtained my undergraduate degrees in mathematics and my MSc in mathematics.
+I recently received my MSc in econometrics from Stockholm University in 2018.
+In 2015 and 2016 I received my BSc and MSc in mathematics, and my BA in philosophy, from Stockholm University.

 Here is my [CV][cv].